c0510gy/Tabular-method-solver/README.md

 }
 ```

-It simply do the DFS(Depth First Search) for every possible cases based on current minimum cost.
+It simply does the DFS(Depth First Search) for every possible case based on the current minimum cost.
 So, it has exponential time complexity.

 * Time complexity: `O(2^(N + M) + N + M)`

 #### 4.2.4.2.
 Algorithm for getting approximation solution: Greedy Algorithm using max segment tree

-As you saw in `4.2.4.1.` it is impossible to solve for true solution when the number of minterms gets higher.
+As you saw in `4.2.4.1.` it is impossible to solve for a true solution when the number of minterms gets higher.

-So, it is much more realistic to solve this **Set Cover** problem in polynomial time by getting approximation solution.
+So, it is much more realistic to solve this **Set Cover** problem in polynomial time by getting an approximation solution.

-My idea on this approximation solution is like following psudocode:
+My idea on this approximation solution is like the following pseudocode:
 ```
 Count := number of selected vertices in G_R
 Flow[v] := number of unselected vertexes in G_R that vertex v from G_L is directing